dannyfeng1/character_sheet_creator/README.md

 ## Bonus Features
 Features that could be added in the future:
-  - A way to export the character sheet so users can save them.
+  - Images that will display when options are selected.
+  - A more robust tutorial of the mechanics.
+  - A tutorial for rolling base ability scores.
-  - Search bar for D&D resources.
+  - A resource list for new players.
-  - Combatant creation.
+  -